snowfalli/MBAACC-Extended-Training-Mode-Linux/README.md

 - the provided docker file should then work.. (i highly doubt this)
 - Download the DirectX SDK and place the header files and .libs under Common/d3dx9
 - Download [resource hacker](https://www.angusj.com/resourcehacker/) and place the .exe in the same directory as the Dockerfile
+- Use MASM to compile the DLLAsmFuncs.asm into a .obj (or skip this and edit the docker file if you dont care about background colors)
 - Run the docker file, then run  wine ResourceHacker.exe -script script.txt
 - Should work from there hopefully..